 Final Thoughts: Is CBD Addictive?

 Substances such as heroin and opioids cause changes in the brain and induce intense cravings and withdrawal symptoms.
 Brain imaging and scans show marked changes in many areas that include judgment, decision making, behavior, and impulse control.
 Studies show that CBD doesn’t result in withdrawal symptoms, nor does it meet other addiction markers.

-In fact, research suggests that CBD could help individuals who are addicted to nicotine, cannabis, or opioids.
+Research suggests that CBD could help individuals who are addicted to nicotine, cannabis, or opioids.
 CBD could cause side effects and interact with certain medications.
-However, in general, it is relatively safe to use as long as you buy it from a reputable brand.
+However, it is generally relatively safe to use if you buy it from a reputable brand.